What are the advantages of a -5 Length to Weight Youth Big Barrel Bat?

 Youth Big Barrel Baseball Bats: One-Piece vs. Two-Piece

-One-piece baseball bats, the handle is a separate piece from the barrel and that the two are bonded together.
+Two-piece baseball bats, the handle is a separate piece from the barrel, and the two are bonded together.
 The advantage to a two-piece baseball bat is that its design allows the barrel to flex at the point of contact creating a trampoline effect off the barrel.
-Two-piece baseball bats generally have less vibration in the handle due to the separation of the handle and barrel.
+Two-piece baseball bats have less vibration in the handle than one-piece bats due to the separation of the handle and barrel.

 Youth Big Barrel Baseball Bats: Alloy vs. Composite vs. Hybrid

-Alloy baseball bats are generally constructed with a one-piece design out of aluminum or aluminum that is mixed with other metals to make a stronger product.
-The advantage to this strength is that it allows alloy baseball bats can have thinner, more responsive barrel walls.
-Composite baseball bats, on the other hand, are made out of a mixture of carbon fiber, graphite, fiberglass, and sometimes Kevlar.
-Check your league rules before buying a composite-barreled baseball bat, as some league restrict their use.
-Hybrid baseball bats feature a two-piece design in which an alloy barrel is bonded to a composite handle.
-This makes the handle lighter and allows the alloy barrel to be made longer than on a traditional alloy baseball bat.
+Alloy baseball bats are constructed with a one-piece design out of aluminum or aluminum that is mixed with other metals to make a stronger product.
+The advantage of this strength is that it allows alloy baseball bats to have thinner, more responsive barrel walls.

 Youth Big Barrel Baseball Bats: Wood Baseball Bats - 2 5/8" vs. 2 3/4"

 2 3/4 inch barrels are slightly larger than 2 5/8 inch barrels.
-2 3/4 inch barrels give players a larger hitting surface, however this barrel size is not allowed in some leagues.
+2 3/4 inch barrels give players a larger hitting surface; however, this barrel size is not allowed in some leagues.
 Check your league rules before purchasing a bat with a 2 3/4 inch barrel.